 We strive to create an inviting, non-judgmental environment.
 We believe that kindness, patience and mindfulness set the foundation for the best learning.
 We are a Montessori and TAB (Teaching for Artistic Behavior) inspired studio.
 It also has elements of a Reggio environment with its process-based approach and focus on each student as a unique individual.

-Andrea and Michele met while Andrea was teaching art at Montessori Peaks Academy in Littleton, CO.
+We met while Andrea was teaching art at a Montessori school in Littleton, CO.
 Michele was a new parent at the school and with her extensive art background, immediately inquired about volunteer opportunities in the art room.
-They instantly connected about art, teaching and more.
+We instantly connected about art, teaching and more.
 That same year Andrea was expecting her first child.
 She decided to teach part-time after her baby was born and knew it would be a natural fit for Michele to job share with her.
 Before Andrea could even finishing asking Michele if she'd be interested, she excitedly chimed in with, "I thought you'd never ask!"
-Six years later, they have created a powerful partnership and philosophy about teaching and art education that they want to share with the larger community.
-Come say hello and see what they're about!

 Growing up in Western NY, I spent a lot of time drawing and painting, and art class was always my favorite.
 I remember my high school art teacher suggesting that I become an art teacher.
 I responded with an eye roll and something like “Never!”
 After High School I enrolled in a graphic design program and after one year I decided that although I enjoyed graphic design, it was not my future career.
 I then realized that I could actually combine my love of art and children into a job, and decided that becoming an art teacher was not such a bad idea after all!